Phylliida/UnityWindowsCapture/README.md

 # UnityWindowsCapture
 A framework to capture individual windows or the entire desktop in Unity.
+This is a large part of the code I wrote to make [Multiscreens](http://store.steampowered.com/app/512400)

 Right now this uses GDI in an optimized way to capture things on windows 7+.
 As long as you are careful about your capturing rates you can run at 40-50 fps.
 I also have code for using the Desktop Capture API (Windows 8+) but I'm still cleaning that up then I'll add it here too.